 Sadly, we know that humans can be capable of great cruelty.
 However, we are also capable of great compassion.

-THE THINKING BRAIN (NEW BRAIN)
+THE NEOCORTEX - THE THINKING BRAIN (NEW BRAIN)

 THE MAMMALIAN BRAIN